nsu-syspro/haskell-trees-wwshjts/README.md

 The first task is to define functions for traversing tree and forest (list of trees).

 There are [many ways](https://en.wikipedia.org/wiki/Tree_traversal) to traverse trees.
-However, we will focus on the most common ones derived from deep-first search:
+However, we will focus on the most common ones derived from depth-first search:

 - Pre-order
 - In-order
 - Post-order

-All of which are perfectly illustrated in [Wikipedia](https://en.wikipedia.org/wiki/Tree_traversal#Depth-first_search):
+All of which are perfectly summarized in [Wikipedia](https://en.wikipedia.org/wiki/Tree_traversal#Depth-first_search):

 [![](https://upload.wikimedia.org/wikipedia/commons/7/75/Sorted_binary_tree_ALL_RGB.svg)](https://en.wikipedia.org/wiki/Tree_traversal#Depth-first_search)